-- A pointer that gives a way to retrieve some information as well as to verify that this information has not changed. - It has both the address (or location) of the data and a hash of that data. - You verify the correctness of the data by computing its hash and compare it to the hash stored inside the pointer.
+- A hahs pointer is a pointer that provides a way to retrieve some information as well as to verify that this information has not changed. - It has both the address (or location) of the data and a hash of that data. - correctness of the data can be verified by computing its hash and compare this hash to the one stored inside the pointer.